-- A. A contracting entity may grant a third-party access to a provider network contract, or a provider's dental services or contractual discounts provided pursuant to a provider network contract if the requirements of subdivisions (B) and (C) are met. - B. At the time the contract is entered into or renewed, or a when there are material modifications to a contract relevant to granting access to a provider network contract to a third party, the dental care provider in the network chooses to allow the third party to access the dental care provider's services and discounted rates dental carrier allows any provider which is part of the carrier's provider network to choose to not participate in third party access to the contract or the dental care provider is allowed to enter into a contract directly with the health insurer third party that acquired the provider network.
-A contracting entity may not cancel or otherwise terminate a network provider contract with a dental care provider on the grounds that the dental care provider refuses to allow access by a third party to the dental care services and discounted rates of the dental care provider If a provider opts out of lease arrangements, this shall not permit the contracting entity to cancel or otherwise end a contractual relationship with the provider.
-When initially contracting with a provider, a contracting entity must accept a qualified provider even if a provider rejects a network lease provision.
+A. A contracting entity may grant a third-party access to a provider network contract, or a provider's dental services or contractual discounts provided pursuant to a provider network contract if the requirements of subdivisions (B) and (C) are met.

+B. At the time the contract is entered into or renewed, or a when there are material modifications to a contract relevant to granting access to a provider network contract to a third party, the dental care provider in the network chooses to allow the third party to access the dental care provider's services and discounted rates dental carrier allows any provider which is part of the carrier's provider network to choose to not participate in third party access to the contract or the dental care provider is allowed to enter into a contract directly with the health insurer third party that acquired the provider network.
+A contracting entity may not cancel or otherwise terminate a network provider contract with a dental care provider on the grounds that the dental care provider refuses to allow access by a third party to the dental care services and discounted rates of the dental care provider If a provider opts out of lease arrangements, this shall not permit the contracting entity to cancel or otherwise network accept a qualified provider even if a provider rejects a network lease provision.
 Subsection I(B) shall not apply to contracting entities who are not a health insurer or dental carrier.